zhongliliu/elastool/README.md

-ElasTool is an automated Python-based toolkit for calculating the second-order elastic constants (SOECs) of any crystal systems belonging to two- and three-dimensional.
+ElasTool is an automated Python-based toolkit for calculating the second-order elastic constants (SOECs) of any crystal systems belonging to two- or three-dimension.
 It utilizes three kinds of strain-matrix sets, the high-efficiency strain-matrix sets (OHESS) [1], the universal linear-independent coupling strains (ULICS) [2] and the all-single-element strain-matrix sets (ASESS) [1] to automatically calculate the SOECs.
-Elastool is very flexibible and has the capability of accurately determine the elastic constant and mechanical properties of materials at both zero-temperature and/or finite temperature and pressure.
+Elastool is very flexible and has the capability of accurately determining the elastic constant and mechanical properties of materials at both zero-temperature and/or finite temperature and pressure.

-Presently, ElasTool interfaces to VASP package for calculating the accurate stresses of strained crystal.
+Presently, ElasTool interfaces to VASP electronic structure code.
 But the interfaces to other DFT packages can also be easily implemented.
+If you're interested in extending ElasTool to other electronic structure codes, please email the authors if you need assistance on the desciption of ElasTool source code.

 1. About ElasTool